Yufei-Z/apply-NLP-in-Chinese-Stocks-Prediction/README.md

 >Claim

-Firstly, if you find this helpful or it is rabbish but still get some inspiration from here, please give a star to encourge me keep writing!
+Firstly, if you find this helpful or it is rabbish but still get some inspiration from here, please give a star to encourge me to keep writing!

 If you want to get original data for non-bussiness purpose, leave your email in issues